beastsaber/bsaber/src/collections/posts/getting-started-with-mapping.md

 section: articles
 category: guide
 publish: 2024-01-31T00:00:00.000Z
 homepageText: There are more than 100,000 maps on BeatSaver but you still may not be able to find the song you want.
 Anyone can learn to make their own maps with the resources available on this page!
 image: /static/uploads/posts/chromapper-square.png
+authors:
+  - "4285984"
 showInPostListing: true
 ---